Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Methodology

 Each canonical strategy $S_i$ is represented as an \textit{ideal profile vector}:

 where $s^{A_j}_i$ represents the importance or requirement level of attribute $A_j$ for strategy $S_i$.
-A value of $0$ indicates the attribute is irrelevant to the strategy; a value of $1$ indicates it is critically important.
+Values approaching $1$ indicate critical importance; lower values indicate diminishing relevance.
+As~detailed in Stage~3 of the construction methodology below, we adopt a non-zero floor for all attribute values, reflecting the observation that no attribute is ever \emph{entirely} irrelevant to any viable football~strategy.

 This formulation treats strategies not as binary labels but as \textit{continuous profiles} that specify the ideal team characteristics for effective implementation.
-The semantic distance between a team vector $V_{\text{team}}$ and a strategy vector $V_{\text{strategy}}^{(i)}$ thus quantifies the ``fit'' between the team's current capabilities and the strategy's demands.
+The~semantic distance between a team vector $V_{\text{team}}$ and a strategy vector $V_{\text{strategy}}^{(i)}$ thus quantifies the ``fit'' between the team's current capabilities and the strategy's~demands.

-\subsubsection{Construction Methodology}
+\subsubsection{Construction~Methodology}

-Strategy vectors were constructed through a four-stage process combining expert knowledge, tactical literature, and empirical validation:
+Strategy vectors were constructed through a four-stage process combining expert knowledge, tactical literature, and~empirical validation:

-\paragraph{Stage 1: Strategy Selection.} Twenty canonical strategies were selected based on three criteria: \begin{enumerate}[label=(\alph*)] \item \textbf{Prevalence:} Strategies commonly employed in modern professional football, as documented in tactical analysis literature and match reports. \item \textbf{Diversity:} Coverage of the tactical spectrum from ultra-defensive (e.g., deep block) to ultra-offensive (e.g., high pressing), and from possession-based to direct approaches. \item \textbf{Distinctiveness:} Strategies with clearly differentiated attribute profiles, ensuring meaningful separation in the semantic space. \end{enumerate}
+\paragraph{Stage 1: Strategy Selection} Twenty canonical strategies were selected based on three~criteria: \begin{enumerate}[label=(\alph*)] \item \textbf{Prevalence:} Strategies commonly employed in modern professional football, as~documented in tactical analysis literature and match reports. \item \textbf{Diversity:} Coverage of the tactical spectrum from ultra-defensive (e.g., deep block) to ultra-offensive (e.g., high pressing), and~from possession-based to direct approaches. \item \textbf{Distinctiveness:} Strategies with clearly differentiated attribute profiles, ensuring meaningful separation in the semantic space. \end{enumerate}

-The selected strategies span five functional categories: \begin{itemize} \item \textit{Offensive systems:} Build-up play, direct vertical attack, systematic crossing, overlapping flanks, delayed midfielder runs \item \textit{Pressing variants:} High pressing, gegenpressing, midfield pressing, inducing build-up errors \item \textit{Defensive structures:} Positional defense, deep block, compact zonal defense, strict man-marking, offside trap \item \textit{Transition-based:} Fast counterattack, long ball to target man \item \textit{Possession/control:} Extended possession play, cautious horizontal circulation, central block with quick breaks \end{itemize}
+The selected strategies span five functional~categories: \begin{itemize} \item \textit{Offensive systems:} Build-up play, direct vertical attack, systematic crossing, overlapping flanks, delayed midfielder runs \item \textit{Pressing variants:} High pressing, gegenpressing, midfield pressing, inducing build-up errors \item \textit{Defensive structures:} Positional defense, deep block, compact zonal defense, strict man-marking, offside trap \item \textit{Transition-based:} Fast counterattack, long ball to target man \item \textit{Possession/control:} Extended possession play, cautious horizontal circulation, central block with quick breaks \end{itemize}